 Smoked Pork Belly is a family favorite around here!
-Slow-smoked at a low temp and then we raise things up for the last hour to really get that fat rendered.
+This smoked pork belly recipe is slow-smoked at a low temp and then we raise things up for the last hour to really get that fat rendered.
 Feel free to finish it up with a sear on the grill or a minute or two under the broiler for that crispy top!

 What You Will Need

 - pork belly: while not every grocery store has pork belly out, I would recommend just asking at your deli if they have any in the back.
 Grocery stores that process their own bacon will usually be able to give you a slab of pork belly before they cut it up.

 - kosher salt + ground black pepper: I like to keep the seasoning simple as their is so much flavor already in pork belly, but I have some other suggestions in the Notes section of the recipe card.

 Pork Belly is essentially uncut slabs of bacon – so yes, they are same thing, just presented differently.

 Do you Cut the Skin Off Pork Belly